-The Guidance Note does not hold force of law and is not prescriptive of a process that will always be followed: each case will be considered on its own merits and, as it deems appropriate, the Commission may depart from the process described in this document.
+The Guidance Note does not hold force of law: each case will be considered on its own merits, and in exceptional circumstances the Commission may depart from the process described in this document.

 The objective of the guidance is to enable those affected to understand where they are in the process.
 To that end, as far as possible, the Commission will endeavour to inform those affected when the process described here is being applied, and when significant departures from it occur.